masc-ucsc/docs/docs/pyrope/10-internals.md

     - Track the array accesses for memory/array Lgraph generation

+No previous transformation could break the type checks.
+This means that the copy propagation, and final lgraph translation the type checks are respected.

+* All the entries on the comparator have the same type (`lhs equals rhs`)

+* Left side assignments respect the assigned type (`lhs does rhs`)

+* Any explicit type on any expression should respect the type (`var does type`)

 The previous algorithm describes the semantics, the implementation may be different.
 For example, to parallelize the algorithm, each LNAST tree can be processed locally, and then a global top pass is performed.